Weinstein exactness of nearby Lagrangians and related questions: Introduction

 \begin{conj} Let $L$ be a closed connected manifold.
 Suppose that $K$ is an $H$-rational Lagrangian inside $D^*_r L$ such that the map $(\pi_K)_*: H_1(K;\R) \to H_1(L;\R)$ induced by $\pi_K = \pi|_K$ is not surjective. {Here, $\pi: T^*L \to L$ denotes the canonical projection.} Then, the $H$-rationality constant $\tau_K$ of $K$ satisfies for a constant $C$ depending only on $L$ and the choice of an auxiliary metric on it. \end{conj}

-\begin{rem} We note that the non-surjectivity of $(\pi_K)_*$ can be replaced by the inequality of first Betti numbers $b_1(K;\R)\leq b_1(L;\R)$. \end{rem}

-One can also pose a homotopy version of Conjecture~\ref{conj: r Vit}, where one replace either {\HR} with rationality or $H_1(\,\cdot\,;\R)$ with $\pi_1$~---~or both.
-We will also explore such variant below.

-We remark that it would be interesting to see if there is a version of Conjecture~\ref{conj: r Vit} {that} also applies to irrational Lagrangians, with the role of $\tau_K$ being replaced by $\hbar(K, J) = \min \{ \om(u) > 0\}$, where the minimum runs over all the non-constant $J$-holomorphic disks $u:\mathbb{D} \to M$ with boundary on $K$ for a fixed compatible almost complex structure $J.$ We leave this question for future work.
+\begin{rem} We could ask the same question by replacing $\tau_K$ by the rationality constant of $K$, i.e.\ the constant $\tau\geq 0$ such that $\om(\pi_2(M,L)) = \tau \Z$ when it exists.
+Likewise, it would be interesting to see if there is a version of Conjecture~\ref{conj: r Vit} {that} also applies to irrational Lagrangians, with the role of $\tau_K$ being replaced by $\hbar(K, J) = \min \{ \om(u) > 0\}$, where the minimum runs over all the non-constant $J$-holomorphic disks $u:\mathbb{D} \to M$ with boundary on $K$ for a fixed compatible almost complex structure $J.$ We leave this question for future work. \end{rem}